 Our videos were engaging and appealing to the masses.
 They triggered a powerful emotion.

 But they were useless in meeting our business targets.
 All they brought us were crickets and vanity metrics.

-Since then, I always try to keep these three aspects fulfilled in order to produce high-quality content for social media.
+Since then, I always tried to keep these three aspects fulfilled in order to produce high-quality content for social media platforms.

 What is the type of content your audience would like to watch?